aselshall/eds/L/L1/Installing_python.md

 For details check this [YouTube video](https://youtu.be/ozTSqhU9Hek?si=cGzNRATmPOPsoLCg).

 ## 4. Change JupyterLab shortcut icon (optional)
 Download this [jupterlab icon](https://github.com/aselshall/git-tutorial-/blob/master/JupyterLab-icon.ico) and save it anywhere you like.
-If you do not like this icon, get any other icon that you like that has the extension `.ico`
+If you do not like this icon, get any other icon that you like that has the extension `.ico`.
 Right click on the shortcut: "Change Icon": "Browse": Select the icon from where you saved it.